kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/weather/README.md

 [National Weather Service API](https://www.weather.gov/documentation/services-web-api)

-This script retrieves weather forecast data for **Cypress, Texas**, including forecast period names, start and end times, and temperature.
+This script retrieves weather forecast data for **Cypress, Texas**, including weather forecast period names, start and end times, and temperature.
 The data is stored in Fivetran using the SDK's upsert operation.

 **Example usage**: This script demonstrates how to pull weather forecast data from a public API, providing a straightforward example of using the Fivetran Connector SDK for syncing data.